No momento, esta página não está disponível em português

 The Transport Layer Security (TLS) protocol is essential for maintaining secure communications between your system and Adyen.
 Different TLS versions support different cipher suites (encryption algorithms) to encrypt the data that is transported.
 In accordance with PCI DSS requirements, Adyen supports specific TLS versions and ciphers that the industry considers as strong.

 Cipher suites that are considered strong today may be considered weak in the future.
-Adyen continuously monitors which versions and cipher suites are used to connect to our platform and will notify you through system messages if you are using cipher suites or versions that we no longer consider secure.
+Adyen continuously monitors which versions and cipher suites are used to connect to our platform.
+If you are using cipher suites or versions that we no longer consider secure, we notify you through Customer Area notifications.

-Make sure that you use the correct TLS version and cipher suite, otherwise it is possible that we can't receive your API requests.
+Make sure that you use the correct TLS version and cipher suite, otherwise it is possible that we cannot receive your API requests.

 Supported TLS versions and ciphers